-The Green Bay Packers have 22 individuals in the Pro Football Hall of Fame in Canton, Ohio, including Class of 2013 inductee Dave Robinson.
+The Green Bay Packers have 24 individuals in the Pro Football Hall of Fame in Canton, Ohio, including Class of 2016 inductee Brett Favre.
 The Packers’ total is second only to that of the Chicago Bears, who have 27 enshrinees.
-The New York Giants (20) and Pittsburgh Steelers (20) are next, followed by the Washington Redskins (19) and Cleveland Browns (16).
+The Pittsburgh Steelers (21) and New York Giants (20) are next, followed by the Washington Redskins (19) and Los Angeles Rams (17).

 In addition, five other players who played briefly for Green Bay – defensive end Len Ford, linebacker Ted Hendricks, guard/coach Walt Kiesling, kicker Jan Stenerud and safety Emlen Tunnell – have their busts displayed in the Hall of Fame.
-Biographies of the Packers’ 22 HOF players follow:
+Biographies of the Packers’ HOF inductees follow:

 1963 — Earl L. (Curly) Lambeau